ssompal1/USRedLiningMap/README.md

 https://github.com/cs0320-f2022/integration-ssompal1-vvo4.git

 ## CONTRIBUTIONS/SOURCES
-aremels-lshack- method of bound-box testing and testing on city/holc_grade

 ## DESIGN CHOICES
-We spliited this project into a frontend and backend directory.
-The backend contains the server which runs the server, and a RedLineHandler which contains the functionality for deserializing and serializing data and handles the request for the redlining data.
-The frontend contains
+This project is split into a frontend and backend directory.
+The pertinent files in the backend are the RedLineHandler and Server classes.
+The server sets up a new endpoint "redline" so that the user may retrieve a collection of features displayed in JSON format from the large geoJSON provided by <INSERT SOURCE>.
+In the RedLineHandler,

+The frontend contains mostly contains MapDemo and overlays.
+The MapDemo.tsx file is in charge of running the main Map and the overlays.ts file connects our bakcend directory with the map.

 ## BUGS